 Committee Appointments

 Any student member on a Joint Senate Standing committee or Faculty Senate committee that is designated specifically for a Student Government Member shall be elected by the Senate.
 The Student Body President shall appoint student members to Joint Senate Standing committees and Faculty Senate committees that do not require the student members to come from within Student Government.
-These student members must be approved by the Senate.
-If vacancies occur on any of these committees while the Senate is not in session, the president may make a recess appointment, which shall expire upon the next meeting of the Senate.
-The Secretary of the Senate shall communicate the names of those elected or approved to the Secretary of the Senate Coordinating Council within one week of election or approval.
+These student members must be approved by the Student Senate.
+If vacancies occur on any of these committees while the Student Senate is not in session, the president may make a recess appointment, which shall expire upon the next meeting of the Student Senate.
+The Administrative Assistant shall communicate the names of those elected or approved to the Secretary of the Senate Coordinating Council within one week of election or approval.

 Website